PHP Luminova: MySQLi and PDO Database Connection Driver

 SELECT * FROM users

-WHERE id = :identifier OR email = :identifier
+WHERE (id = :identifier OR email = :identifier)

-')->execute(['identifier' => 100]);When Disabled:
+')->execute(['identifier' => 100]);Class Definition

 Namespaces: